rajdeytrioca/fromgitclient/gitproject/Readme.txt

-This file is created as a part of new project.
+This file is created as a part of new project. another version